aonanj/synapseip/DATABASE_SCHEMA.md

 ## public.user\_overview\_analysis

-Stores analysis results, like clustering and scoring, for patents specific to a user.
+Stores analysis results, like clustering and scoring, for user-specific query runs on the frontend Overview Analysis page.

 ### Columns